 This fruit oil is one of those exotic wonders from the Amazon Rainforest, a product of the buriti palm tree which is known by the natives as the “tree of life.”
 In a way, that’s what buriti fruit oil does for your skin—bring it back to life!

 Scientifically called Mauritia flexuosa, and also known as the moriche palm or ité palm, the buriti palm tree (pronounced bu-REE-chee) likes the swampy, wet tropical areas of South America, particularly in the Central Brazil and southern Amazon basin.
 It looks like most palm trees, with large leaves emanating from a rounded crown that’s typically around 35 meters (115 feet) high.
 Flowers are pale yellow blooms that typically come out from December to April.

 The fruit of the buriti is shiny, round, and chestnut-colored, with a bright yellow, fleshy pulp inside.
 The flesh surrounds a hard edible nut, which is the seed of the plant.
-Traditionally, the fruit was used as a food source, and is still used today to make beverages, preserves, and ice cream.
+Traditionally the fruit was used as a food source, and is still used today to make beverages, preserves, and ice cream products.

 Buriti Fruit Oil's Benefits to the Skin

-- Essential fatty acids: As I’ve mentioned in past posts, essential fatty acids help firm and tighten.
-Buriti oil is a rich source of fatty acids, which help make your skin look more supple, but also provide moisturization.
+- Essential fatty acids: essential fatty acids—of which this oil is a rich source—help firm and tighten.
+This will help make your skin look more supple, but also provide moisture.

 - Vitamin E: This potent antioxidant protects the skin from environmental stressors.

 - Beta-carotene: Another powerful antioxidant, beta-carotene is known to protect.
 In fact, the oil is said to provide the richest known source of beta-carotene—even more than carrot seed oil.